Tag: antique chair identification

 • Quick-reference pocket guide

-This PDF pairs perfecly with the Antique Identifier app – use the chart for preliminary identification and the app for instant AI-powered confirmation and valuation.
+This PDF pairs perfectly with the Antique Identifier app – use the chart for preliminary identification and the app for instant AI-powered confirmation and valuation.

 Key Differences